Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Discussion and Conclusion

 Ref.~\cite{Yang2017, Yang2017_2} and this paper together show that quantum mechanics can be constructed by shifting the starting point from the independent properties of a quantum system to the relational properties between a measured quantum system and a measuring quantum system.
-In essence, quantum mechanics demands a new set of rules to calculate probability of a potential outcome from the physical interaction in quantum measurement.
-The relational formulation of quantum mechanics is not only significant at the conceptual level, but also valuable at the application level.
-At the conceptual level, the difference between the relational formulation and traditional formulation results in fundamental consequence in some special scenario.
-This is demonstrated in resolving the EPR paradox~\cite{Yang2017_2}.
-At the application level, the path integral implementation of relational probability amplitude leads to new tool to calculate entanglement entropy based on the coordinator representation of the reduced density matrix.
-Ultimately, we hope the relational formulation presented in Ref.~\cite{Yang2017, Yang2017_2} and this paper can be one step towards a better understanding of quantum mechanics.
+In essence, quantum mechanics demands a new set of rules to calculate probability of a potential outcome from the physical interaction in a quantum measurement.
+Although the bidirectional measurement process is still an operational model, rather than deriving from first principles, we hope the reformulation efforts can be one step towards a better understanding of quantum mechanics.